jameswicker5/AI-Hackathon-May-2025/README.md

 # AI Hackathon - May 2025

-Chandler Gilbert Community College 1st AI Hackathon
+Chandler Gilbert Community College 1st AI Hackathon -- Hosted by @jameswicker5

 This repository contains all the projects developed during the AI Hackathon held in May 2025.